-Renting will give you flexibility and it will let you adjust to the country, the neighborhoods, and the overall life.
+Renting will give you flexibility and it’ll let you adjust to the country, the neighborhoods, and life in general.
 You can also rely on your landlord for maintenance fees, repairs, and upgrades.
 Unlike the United States, landlords are responsible to pay the maintenance and condo fees of their units, not the tenants.
-On the other hand, renting will not let you build equity.

 Buying the property can save and even earn you money in the long turn.
-However, you will be responsible to deal with all the maintenance issues, fees, and taxes related to the property.
+However, you’ll be responsible to deal with all the maintenance issues, fees, and taxes related to the property.

-Nevertheless, a foreigner is allowed to take a mortgage with competitive terms in Portugal.
-If you would like to learn more, check out our article on mortgages for foreigners in Portugal.
+Nevertheless, you’re allowed to take a mortgage with competitive terms in Portugal.
+For more information check out our article on Mortgages for foreigners in Portugal.

 Get Golden Visa is a full-service investment and immigration agency.
 We have local offices in Lisbon and Porto, Portugal.
 We have legal professionals, as well as chartered real estate professionals within our team.

 Your lifestyle choices may vary.
 That is why we take the time to learn about your individual case and requirements.
 We can simplify your property investment process, be your local proxy on the ground, help with the legal process, tax planning, and more while ensuring personalized and confidential service.

 Remember that you can always ask for a free consultation about immigration matters and investment methods in Portugal from us.

 What Does Portugal Have To Offer?

 One of Portugal’s most attractive qualities is its affordability.
 Lisbon wears a proud badge of being one of the cheapest European capitals in the world.
 The average monthly cost of living for a couple in Lisbon is about $2,500.
 In smaller cities, it’ll drop to $2,000 a month!